gantry/docs-old/Docs/joomla/customize/INDEX.md

 Adding Module Positions
 =======================
-This section covers how to add a new row of module positions to the Gantry Framework and to your Gantry enabled template.
+This section covers how to add a new row of module positions to the Gantry Framework and to your Gantry-enabled template.

 > [![](../assets/g4-module-positions.jpg)](http://youtube.com/embed/snZSUSWMnpM)
 >